loganc04/troisjs.github.io/src/guide/core/camera.md

 ### Access three.js camera

-You should set a *ref* on the camera :
+You should set a *ref* on the camera:

 ```html
 <Camera ref="camera" />
 ```

-You can then access three.js camera in your component script :
+You can then access three.js camera in your component script:

 ```js
 const camera = this.$refs.camera.camera;